PrincessRuth90/alx-system_engineering-devops/0x01-shell_permissions/README.md

-A script that changes the group owner to schools
+A script that changes the owner to vincent and the group to staffs